manzinello/mailgo.js.org/docs/direct-render.md

 this function fires the render of mailgo modal with the link passed as a parameter.

-You can use it in this way.
+You can use it, for example, in this way.

 ```js
 import mailgo, { mailgoDirectRender } from "mailgo";